 - Application – Show events related to the same application as one item.
 This grouping helps you find the application that generates the most events.

-- Operator – Show events that were triggered by a single user's actions as one item.
-This grouping helps you find users that cause the most performance issues with your system.
+- Operator – Show events that a single user's actions trigger as one item.
+This grouping helps you find the users that cause the most performance issues with your system.

 - Node – Show events that occurred on the same node as one item.
 This grouping helps you find the slowest nodes in your system.

-In Event Viewer, you can filter all events by the following criteria:
+In the Event Viewer, you can filter all events by the following criteria:

-- Type – Select the type of event to view: exception, alert, or PAL.
+- Type – Select the type of event to see: exception, alert, or PAL event.

 - Event – Select the event title or exception message.